-I'm currently a second year MSc student in Computer Science (Machine Learning Group) at the University of Toronto since September 2016.
-I am also working at Uber ATG Toronto as a research engineer.
-I am supervised by Raquel Urtasun.
+I'm currently working at Uber ATG Toronto as a research engineer.
+I completed a MSc in Computer Science (Machine Learning Group) at the University of Toronto in May 2018.
+Here, I was supervised by Raquel Urtasun.
 Prior to that I completed my BASc in Mechanical Engineering (Mechatronics Program) at the University of British Columbia (2011-2016).
 My research interests lie on the intersection of Computer Vision and Machine Learning.
 My CV is available here.

 TorontoCity: Seeing the World with a Million Eyes [PDF]